 Seek & Spell Challenge – Word Work That WORKS!

 Do your students groan when it’s time for spelling?
-Spelling might be an important subject, but it doesn’t exactly inspire a passion for learning!
+Spelling might be an important subject, but it doesn’t usually inspire a passion for learning!
 But that might change if you introduce your kids to Seek & Spell Challenge.
 In fact, they might BEG for this activity!
 After you read how the game works, download a free sample of this activity to try with your own students and you’ll see exactly what I mean!

-Students are given a set of letter tiles that they use to create and record as many words as possible.
+To play the game, students are given a set of letter tiles that they cut apart and use to create and record as many words as possible.
 Making words with letter tiles is not a unique concept, but Seek & Spell Challenge has a unique twist that makes it motivating and fun for kids.
 What’s the secret sauce?
 Simply that all of the letters can be unscrambled to form a “mystery word,” and kids love the challenge of searching for that word!

 What Teachers Love About Seek & Spell Challenge

-I loved seeing the photos of students working with the materials, but the best part was reading feedback from the teachers about why they love the program.
+I loved reading the feedback from field testers who shared why they found the program to be so powerful.
 It was so validating to learn that what I had experienced in my classroom was happening in other classrooms, too.
 Here’s what a few of teachers shared with me:

 Seek & Spell Challenge engaged my students and encouraged “real thinking” about words and their spelling.
 I loved watching teams of two work together and brainstorm and then check the word wall or their “quick words” for correct spelling.
 Having to find the “Mystery Word” was the bonus!
 The kids loved this concept and it provided a nice challenge for those who needed it.
 Manipulating the letters is important for student growth as it provides practice and exposure that they need as spellers, writers, and readers. ~ Cheryl Jordan, 2nd Grade